CHIN 3010EX - Chinese In-Country Summer School III

 General Course Information

 Course Code CHIN 3010EX Course Chinese In-Country Summer School III Coordinating Unit Centre for Asian Studies Term Quadmester 4 Level Undergraduate Location/s External Units 3 Contact Up to 20 hours per week Available for Study Abroad and Exchange N Prerequisites Chinese IIB or equivalent Incompatible CHIN 2007EX Assumed Knowledge Successful completion of Chinese IIB or higher level Chinese courses Restrictions Not for Chinese international students Course Description The Chinese In-Country Summer School is a 3 week intensive language study tour to China from early December.
-The course is provided in conjunction with the Confucius Institute at the University of Adelaide and Shandong University, where the intensive Chinese language program is undertaken.
-Shandong University is one of China's leading universities.
-The course includes intensive studies in Mandarin Chinese, cultural activities and seminars, and visits to cultural and historical sites in Shandong and Beijing.
+The course is provided in conjunction with a well-established and leading university in China, such as Shandong University, where the intensive Chinese language program is undertaken.
+The course includes intensive studies in Mandarin Chinese, cultural activities and seminars, and visits to cultural and historical sites in Shandong and Beijing, and some local cultural places (depending on the specific arrangement and agreement with the partner university in China.
 It will greatly enhance students' linguistic abilities and their understanding of Chinese society and culture.
-The intensive language training consists of up to 25 hours per week of reading/grammar, oral/conversation and listening classes delivered by highly experienced staff at Shandong University's College of International Education.
-After-class exercises will be 3 hours per day.
-Students will have access to individual tutors from Shandong University's after-class tutoring scheme.
-Upon completion of the study tour in China students will be required to submit their academic transcript and graduation certificate from Shandong University and a 1,500 English words reflection paper on their experience in China.
-Students wishing to enrol in the Chinese In-Country Summer School must first register with the Confucius Institute at the University of Adelaide, and also see the staff at the Faculty of Arts office before their departure if they wish to have the course counted towards their major/minor in Chinese or Diploma of Languages (Chinese).
+The intensive language training consists of up to 25 hours per week of reading/grammar, oral/conversation and listening classes delivered by highly experienced staff at the Chinese university.
+After class exercises will be of 3 hours each day.
+Students may have access to individual tutors from the Chinese University's after-class tutoring scheme.
+Class attendance, continuing assessments and final exams account towards final mark of the course.
+Upon completion of the study tour, students will be required to submit their academic transcript and graduation certificate from the Chinese University and a 1,500 English words reflection paper on their experience in China.
+Students wishing to enrol in the Chinese In-Country Summer School must first register with the Global Learning at the University of Adelaide, and also see the staff at the Faculty of Arts office before their departure if they wish to have the course counted towards their major/minor in Chinese or Diploma of Languages (Chinese).

 The full timetable of all activities for this course can be accessed from Course Planner.